-For purchases with an aggregate amount that exceeds the small purchase threshold, or \$50,000, CEs are required to follow formal procurement procedures (2 CFR § 200.320).
+For purchases with an aggregate amount that exceeds the small purchase threshold, or equal or greater than \$50,000, CEs are required to follow formal procurement procedures (2 CFR § 200.320).
 One formal procurement method is competitive sealed bid procedures.